-2.04 LOCKS AND LATCHES, GENERAL
+2.03 LOCKS AND LATCHES, GENERAL

 - A. Accessibility Requirements: Comply with accessibility requirements, comply with the U.S. Architectural & Transportation Barriers Compliance Board's "Americans with Disabilities Act (ADA), Accessibility Guidelines for Buildings and Facilities (ADAAG)."
 ANSI A117.1.
-FED-STD-795, "Uniform Federal Accessibility Standards." - 1.
-Provide operating devices that do not require tight grasping, pinching, or twisting of the wrist and that operate with a force of not more than 5 lbf (22 N). - B. Latches and Locks for Means of Egress Doors: Comply with NFPA 101.
+FED-STD- - 795, "Uniform Federal Accessibility Standards." - 1.
+Provide operating devices that do not require tight grasping, pinching, or twisting of the wrist and that operate with a force of not more than 5 lbf (22 N). - 2.
+At all Pocket Doors (located on the first floor, only) install with ADA Pocket Door Pulls, Trimco 1069 Series or equivalent. - B. Latches and Locks for Means of Egress Doors: Comply with NFPA 101.
 Latches shall not require more than 15 lbf (67 N) to release the latch.
 Locks shall not require use of a key, tool, or special knowledge for operation.

-2.05 MECHANICAL LOCKS AND LATCHES
+2.04 MECHANICAL LOCKS AND LATCHES